A guide to the assessment criteria for PIP

 Supervision, prompting and assistance are all factors which count when thinking about how you manage your treatment regime.

-If someone needs to wash your nebulisers for you, mix your supplementary drinks or prepare or remind you to take your tablets and other medications, these are all examples of how you might need support to manage your condition.
+If someone needs to wash your nebulisers for you, or remind you to do your physiotherapy, these are all examples of how you might need support to manage your condition.

-Exercise recommended by your CF team can also be included in here, with exercise on prescription being a particularly good example.
+Exercise recommended by your CF team can also be included in here, with exercise on prescription being a particularly good example, if it is undertaken at home.

-It is important to demonstrate to the assessor the amount of time you spend taking medication and therapy.
+It is important to demonstrate to the assessor the amount of time you need someone’s help for to undertake your treatments and therapy.

 Activity 4 – Washing and bathing